-I would like to draw your attention to the recent increase in activity of hand, foot and mouth disease (HFMD) and urge schools to be vigilant against the disease.
+I would like to draw your attention to the recent increase in hand, foot and mouth disease (HFMD) activity, and enlist your support in the prevention of the disease.

-The Centre for Health Protection (CHP) of the Department of Health recorded a recent increase in the number of HFMD institutional outbreaks in the recent weeks, from four (affecting 15 persons) in the week ending 9 September to 13 (affecting 38 persons) last week after start of the new school year.
-There were also 17 outbreaks (affecting 42 persons) recorded in the first three days this week.
-In addition, surveillance of HFMD based at sentinel child care centre/kindergartens and private medical practitioner clinics also recorded corresponding increases recently.
-So far, no enterovirus 71 (EV71) infection or severe enterovirus infections (SE) other than EV71 and poliovirus has been recorded this year.
+The Centre for Health Protection (CHP) of the Department of Health recorded an increase in the number of HFMD outbreaks in institutions recently, from 11 (affecting 47 persons) recorded in the week ending 21 September to 24 (affecting 73 persons) and 20 outbreaks (affecting 53 persons) recorded in the week ending 28 September and 5 October respectively.
+There were five outbreaks (affecting 11 persons) recorded in the first three days of this week.
+In addition, surveillance data from sentinel kindergartens/child care centres (KG/CCC) and private medical practitioner clinics has shown significant increases in HFMD activity recently.
+So far, two cases of enterovirus 71 (EV71) infection and one severe paediatric enterovirus infection (other than EV71 and poliovirus) were recorded this year.

 HFMD is an infection commonly seen in children.
-In Hong Kong, HFMD occurs throughout the year with the usual peak season occurring from May to July.
-A smaller peak may also occur from October to December.
+In Hong Kong, HFMD occurs throughout the year with the usual peak occurring from May to July and a smaller peak from October to December.
 Common symptoms of HFMD include fever, sore throat and skin rash over the hands and feet.
 Although HFMD is usually self-limiting, some patients, especially those infected with EV71, may develop complications like myocarditis, encephalitis or poliomyelitis-like paralysis.